tahaali54/session_2/README.md

-# Flutter Training - Session 2
+# Gmail Homepage UI Layout

-This session was focused on building UI layouts and what should be the thinking process when tasked with replicating a design.
+This session focuses on building UI layouts and what should be the thinking process when tasked with replicating a design.

 ## Description